palahsu/BomberWhole/README.md

 - Linux
 - Windows
 - Mac
+-
+Release Version (EXE) Coming Soon!
+You Can Run it on Terminal or Compiler.

 For any kind of help, support, payment, donate, suggestion and request ask me on Gmail / Telegram: